rhdunn/klatt/README.md

 this distribution. e.g. file called example1.par.
 Use the following to produce the output waveforms:

     klatt -i example1.par -o example1.dat -f 5 -v 2
     klatt -i example2.par -o example2.dat -f 5 -s 16000 -v 2

-The '-r' option can be used to produce raw binary output, which can then be converted to many different formats using utilities such as 'sox' (sound exchange) which are available from major ftp sites.
+The `-r` option can be used to produce raw binary output, which can then be converted to many different formats using utilities such as `sox` (sound exchange) which are available from major ftp sites.

 An example is given below of conversion to the ulaw encoded format used by Sun Sparc SLC's

     sox -r 16000 -s -w example.raw -r 8000 -b -U example.au

-Beware of the byte ordering of your machine - if the above procedure produces distored rubbish, try using -r 2 instead of -r 1.
+Beware of the byte ordering of your machine - if the above procedure produces distored rubbish, try using `-r 2` instead of `-r 1`.
 This just reverses the byte ordering in the raw binary output file.
 It is also worth noting that the above example reduces the quality of the output, as the sampling rate is being halved and the number of bits per sample